mailchain/community/contributions/README.md

-# Guide
+# Contribution Guide

 Welcome to Mailchain.
 This document is a guide for how to contribute to the code base.
-Please read and observe our [Code of Conduct](/code-of-conduct.md).
+Please read and observe our [Code of Conduct][code_of_conduct].

-Browse the [open issues](https://github.com/mailchain/community/issues) and file new ones, all feedback welcome!
+Browse the [open issues][open_issues] and file new ones, all feedback welcome!

 ## Before you get started

-Follow the getting [started guide](https://docs.mailchain.xyz/getting-started) to install, setup, and send your first message.
+Follow the [getting started guide][getting_started] to install, setup, and send your first message.

+Or follow the instructions to [send a Mailchain message on a testnet][docs_mailchain_testnet].

-## Community Expectations and Roles
+## Community Expectations

 Mailchain is a community project.

-It depends on its community to provide a productive, friendly and collaborative environment.

-Please read and review the [Community Expectations](expectations.md) for an understanding of code and review expectations.
+Please review the [Community Expectations](expectations.md) for an understanding of code and review expectations.

 ## Your First Contribution